SYNOPSIS SIGN UP FOR THE STILL DREAMING MAILING LIST!

 Hank Rogerson and Jilann Spitzmiller have been making films together since they met at Dartmouth College in 1985.
 Their passion is documentary filmmaking with compelling characters and strong storylines.
 They translate this documentary spirit into all that they do, including multi-media, fiction and commercial projects.
 Their company, PHILOMATH FILMS, offers up projects that stretch the mind, entertain the spirit and reach straight for the heart.

 Hank is a Producer, Director, Writer, Actor and Educator who works both in documentary and fiction film.
 Hank directed SHAKESPEARE BEHIND BARS, which picked up 11 awards on the festival circuit, was broadcast worldwide and had a theatrical run of over 25 U.S. cities.
 Hank also co-produced, directed and edited HOMELAND, an award-winning documentary about four families on the Pine Ridge Indian Reservation in South Dakota, as well as CIRCLE OF STORIES, a cutting edge multi-media project that brings to life the vibrant art of Native American storytelling at pbs.org.
 Hank has freelanced as a writer, director and producer within the film industry, and has twice been a Sundance Institute Fellow.
 His freelance work includes producing, directing and writing 2 seasons of MEDICAL DIARY for the Discovery Health Channel.
-He currently teaches filmmaking at Santa Fe University of Art and Design, and has also taught film production at University of Southern California.
+He taught filmmaking at Santa Fe University of Art and Design and University of Southern California.
 As an actor, Hank has performed in film, television, theater and improv.
-You can see him most recently on BREAKING BAD, LONGMIRE and MANHATTAN.
-Upcoming films include SICARIO with Emily Blunt and Josh Brolin, and KEPLER’S DREAM with Holland Taylor and Steven Michael Quezada.
+You can see him most recently in SICARIO, PREACHER, and THE GIRLFRIEND EXPERIENCE.
+Upcoming films include GOLDFINCH with Nicole Kidman and RUNNING WITH THE DEVIL with Nicolas Cage.

 Jilann is a Documentary Producer, Director, Editor, Cinematographer and Educator whose award-winning work has been shown around the globe.
+Her latest film, MEOW WOLF: ORIGIN STORY premiered at SXSW and is now on the festival circuit.
 She won a Casey Medal for Meritorious Journalism for her work in the POV PBS documentary, CRITICAL CONDITION, which she co-produced and co-directed.
 She produced the award-winning SHAKESPEARE BEHIND BARS and co-directed, produced and edited HOMELAND which aired on National PBS.
 Jilann has freelanced extensively in the documentary field, directing, writing and shooting two seasons of the documentary series MEDICAL DIARY and producing, writing and directing for the NBC documentary series LIFE MOMENTS.
 Other credits include A&E, Bravo and VH1.
 Her work for the Indigo Girls is included in WATERSHED, a one-hour biographical video released by Sony Music.

 “SHAKESPEARE BEHIND BARS” – PBS, SUNDANCE CHANNEL, STARZ, BBC